MediaJelArchives/coding-challenge/README.md

 ## Configuration

-Make sure to modify these files with your the actual IP:
+Make sure to modify these files with your actual IP:

 ```
-/graphqlconfig.yml
+/graphqlconfig.yml:

 projects:
   database: